gearglow/ReptiliaWithATwist/The List.md

 "Aye, lass.
 Five points.
 The killing curse means instant death.
 Only one person has ever survived it, so the rumor goes.
 Personally, I think that's rubbish and something else happened that Samhain night, but good luck convincing Albus of anything once he's made his mind up.
 Anyway. _Avada kedavra!_"

-A sickly green bolt of spellfire hit the spider, which curled up dead.
+A sickly green bolt of spell-fire hit the spider, which curled up dead.
 Elysia felt as if a great, intangible _something_ had passed before her, and the weight of it chilled her to the core.

 "Now," Moody said, breaking the shaken reverie of the students.
 "Who can tell me _why_ these spells are considered Unforgivable?
 You can kill someone with a simple cutting curse, cause pain with a well-placed hemorrhoid hex, and control someone with judicious use of Confundus charms.
 What makes these three so special?"